 The Alsatian Jura

 The Alsatian Jura (Jura Alsacien) is one of the most picturesque parts of the Sundgau.
 It comprises the first elevation of the Jura massif, which runs in a “banana-shape” between Basel, Switzerland and Chambéry, France.
-The slopes of the Alsatian Jura are recognisable with its clayey hills, caves and cliffs.
+The slopes of the Alsatian Jura are recognisable with their clayey hills, caves and cliffs.

 There, the Ill River, the iconic river of Alsace, has its source at Winkel before crossing Alsace from south to north and flowing into the Rhine North of Strasbourg.